nicoforclaude/claude-root-commander/plugins/root/templates/root_claude.md

 Search methods: [keywords], [patterns], [traversals]
 ```

+**Output compression**:
+- Group 3+ files in same directory as `path/* (N files)` instead of individual listing
+- Example: `src/components/* (7 files)` rather than listing each file
+- Expand to individual files only when user requests or specific function names needed

 If confidence < 70%: ask user "Continue searching or proceed with current findings?"

 For planning docs: add "Sources and References" as first section

+**Verification phase details**:

+Before writing any planning document with code references:
+1. **Read files** - Must Read any file before citing its path or function signature
+2. **Validate signatures** - Function names, parameters, return types must match actual code
+3. **Check paths** - All file paths must exist in codebase

+When showing BEFORE/AFTER code in suggestions:
+- BEFORE snippet must be copied from actual file (use Read tool first)
+- Never reconstruct BEFORE from memory

 **Optionize coverage** (what to generate options for):
 - Goals and scope